 Where do I park?

 St. Mark’s has a small parking lot located just past the church on Hackett Avenue.
 The lot is open to St. Mark’s guests and members on Sunday mornings.
 An entrance accessible to strollers and wheelchairs is located at the back right side of the parking lot as one drives in.
 A bike rack is available in the parking lot.
 Street parking on the surrounding blocks is free on Sunday, and additional parking can be found for a nominal fee in the lot at the corner of Downer Avenue and Belleview Place.
 The large red doors on Hackett Avenue serve as the main entrance to the worship space, and you will find a place to hang your coat just inside.

 Children are always welcome to attend worship services at St. Mark’s.
 Nursery service is available for infants and toddlers.
-During the school year, we have Sunday School for children in grades pre-K through 5 meets at 9:30 a.m., at the same time as the Sunday service.
+During the school year, we have Sunday School for children in grades pre-K through 5, which meets at the same time as the Sunday service.
 We recommend arriving at St. Mark’s about 10 minutes early if you are dropping children at nursery or Sunday School, that way you will have plenty of time to find your way around.
 Children join their families for the latter part of the service.
 Each Sunday, a coloring page and crayons are available at the back of the church.

 During the summer months when Sunday School does not meet, children are invited to participate in Bible Story Time during the first part of the service.

-Older youth (6th grade and higher) are invited to participate in our youth group program, held on the second Sunday of the month at 11 a.m.
+Older youth (6th grade and higher) are invited to participate in our youth group program.
 Youth are also welcome to participate in the Sunday morning service.

 Please contact the parish office for more details regarding youth programs at St. Mark’s.